»» Gallusstrasse 22

 A Griffen (German: Greif) is a Mesopotamian mythical creature that has a lion’s body, an eagle’s head and wings, and sometimes the tail of a snake.
 Because the name of the oriel dates back to 1678 – 3 years later after the oriel was built, there is no griffen shown.
 But in the year 1943 the painter Willi Koch, painted the picture next to it on the wall.
 There you can finally see a griffen with gold – because a griffen is a guardian of the gold.
 As to the gold which the griffins dig up, there are rocks which are spotted with drops of gold as with sparks, which this creature can quarry because of the strength of its beak.

 The iconography of this Oriel window is quite religious and dedicated to the old testament.
 In some kind the pictures are like the copper engravings in the Bible from Matthäus Merian (1593-1650).
 Between these beautiful carvings you can see lions and female figures as well a lot of acanthus leaves.
 On top you can see winged love gods in child shape play the trumpet.

 On the left side in the front you see Elija sitting by the brook Kerit.
 (1 Kön 17,1-6 EU).
 Two raves bring him bread and meat.

-And on the right site it is Tobias traveling (Tobit 6, 2-6 EU).
+And on the right site it is Tobias traveling (Tobit 5, 17, 6, 2-6 EU).